hsmalley/velvet-chains-ttrpg/obsidian-templates/place.md

 ---

-## 🎭 Drama Interactions
+## 🎭 Hope Interactions

-How actions here earn or challenge Drama Points.
+How actions here earn or challenge Hope.
 Include any signature performances or public rituals.
 Note which moves generate Hope, add Danger, or unlock Advantage when hearts, pulses, or minds take the lead.